rizzabh-x/elevateuplus/README.md

 This project is licensed under the MIT License.

 ## 📧 Contact
-For any queries, reach out to [your email or LinkedIn profile].
+For any queries, reach out to hardiksharma08300@gmail.com.

 ---
 **Star ⭐ this repository if you find it useful!**